Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme-german.txt

 History
 ~~~~~~~

+2.2
+- Overall power of primordial artifacts increases when combined
+- Fixed an installation bug in the "Add Primordial Artifacts" component

 2.1
 - Fixed a primordial artifact that was not correctly added to an SoD area
 - Fixed default starting equipment when starting a new SoD or ToB game